Eastern Catholic Churches: Juridical status

 The Eastern Catholic churches are in full communion with the whole Catholic Church.
-While they accept the canonical authority of the Holy See of Rome, they retain their distinctive liturgical rites, laws, customs and traditional devotions, and have their own theological emphases.
+While they accept the canonical authority of the Holy See of Rome and share belief in the same dogmas as the Latin church, they retain their distinctive liturgical rites, laws, customs and traditional devotions, and have their own theological emphases.
 Terminology may vary: for instance, diocese and eparchy, vicar general and protosyncellus, confirmation and chrismation are respectively Western and Eastern terms for the same realities.
 The mysteries (sacraments) of baptism and chrismation are generally administered, according to the ancient tradition of the church, one immediately after the other.
 Infants who are baptized and chrismated are also given the Eucharist.

 The Eastern Catholic churches are represented in the Holy See and the Roman Curia through the Dicastery for the Eastern Churches, which is "made up of a Cardinal Prefect (who directs and represents it with the help of a Secretary) and 27 cardinals, one archbishop and 4 bishops, designated by the pope ad quinquennium (for a five-year period).
 Members by right are the Patriarchs and the Major Archbishops of the Oriental Churches and the President of the Pontifical Council for the Promotion of Unity among Christians."

 Bi-ritual faculties

 A bishop celebrating Divine Liturgy in a Greek Catholic church in Prešov, eastern Slovakia.
 Another bishop stands to his immediate right (white omophorion visible), and two married priests stand to the side (facing camera).

 While "clerics and members of institutes of consecrated life are bound to observe their own rite faithfully", priests are occasionally given permission to celebrate the liturgy of a rite other than the priest's own rite, by what is known as a grant of "biritual faculties".
 The reason for this permission is usually the service of Catholics who have no priest of their own rite.
-Thus priests of the Syro-Malabar Church working as missionaries in areas of India in which there are no structures of their own Church, are authorized to use the Roman Rite in those areas, and Latin priests are, after due preparation, given permission to use an Eastern rite for the service of members of an Eastern Catholic Church living in a country in which there are no priests of their own particular Church.
+Thus priests of the Syro-Malabar Church working as missionaries in areas of India in which there are no structures of their own church, are authorized to use the Roman Rite in those areas, and Latin priests are, after due preparation, given permission to use an Eastern rite for the service of members of an Eastern Catholic church living in a country in which there are no priests of their own particular church.
 Popes are permitted to celebrate a Mass or Divine Liturgy of any rite in testament to the Catholic Church's universal nature.
 John Paul II celebrated the Divine Liturgy in Ukraine during his pontificate.

 For a just cause, and with the permission of the local bishop, priests of different autonomous ritual churches may concelebrate; however, the rite of the principal celebrant is used whilst each priest wears the vestments of his own rite.
 No indult of bi-ritualism is required for this.

 Biritual faculties may concern not only clergy but also religious, enabling them to become members of an institute of an autonomous Church other than their own.